Food Link by United Way BC

 Food for all

-Not all communities have the same food needs, but everyone has the right to healthy, nutritious, culturally preferable food.
+Not all communities have the same food needs, but everyone has the right to healthy, nutritious, culturally appropriate food.
 Background, income level, and age are just a few of the factors that determine what people purchase and eat.

 Supporting food access for British Columbians